balmesf/Mobile-Hybrid/README.md

 * Connect with USB cable
 * Enabled Debug USB
-* In a terminalusing adb :
+* In a terminal using adb :
   ```
   adb install <app_name.apk>
   ```